omalizumab (Subcutaneous route)

 You may not see immediate improvement in your asthma after omalizumab treatment begins.
 It takes time for the medicine to work.
 It is important to continue your omalizumab injections until your doctor tells you otherwise.

-Your doctor will ask you to remain at the healthcare facility or clinic for at least two hours after each injection to watch for immediate side effects that can be serious.
+Your doctor will ask you or your child to remain at the healthcare facility or clinic for at least 2 hours after each injection to watch for immediate side effects that can be serious.

 Using omalizumab may increase your risk of getting certain cancers or infections.
-Talk to your doctor if you have concerns about this risk.
+Talk to your doctor if you or your child have concerns about this risk.

 omalizumab Side Effects